cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 You normally shouldn't need to deactivate any optimization, but if there was a bug in some of the optimizers, deactivating it might allow you to use Mindcode until a fix is available.
 Partially activated optimizations aren't routinely tested, so by deactivating one you might even discover some new bugs.
-On the other hand, full optimization suite is tested by running compiled code on an emulated Mindustry processor, so bugs should be rare.
+On the other hand, full optimization suite is tested by running compiled code on an emulated Mindustry processor, so bugs will hopefully be rare.

 In particular, some optimizers expect to work on code that was already processed by different optimizations, so turning off some optimizations might render other optimizations ineffective.
 (This is *not* a bug, though.)